-The 2021 satisfaction survey, assessing satisfaction for the year 2020 was conducted in one phase launched in January 2021 via a popup window appearing on the first page users landed on.
-The survey was translated into the 8 languages of the website (i.e. English, French, Spanish, Italian, Portuguese, Dutch, German and Polish).
-A total of 12,436 users gave answers to the questions this year.
-The results were analysed and presented in a dedicated Orphanet Report, with highlights presented here.
+The 2023 satisfaction survey to ascertain users' experience over the previous year was conducted in one phase launched in February 2023 via a pop-up window appearing on the first page users landed on.
+The survey was translated in 8 out of 9 languages of the website (i.e. English, French, Spanish, Italian, Portuguese, Dutch, German and Polish) and was displayed in the language of consultation via the pop-up.
+The survey was closed after 6 weeks of display on the website.
+This survey was composed of 13 questions split into 3 sections: Knowledge of and reasons for using the Orphanet website; Your opinion on Orphanet's products/services and its website; More information about you.